Sigma Alpha Epsilon: Hazing and alcohol related deaths and injuries

-Suspensions and chapter closings

 Sexual assault and harassment

-According to several campus newspapers and the 2015 documentary The Hunting Ground, students today commonly joke that SAE stands for "sexual assault expected" because of the many members who have been accused of sexual assault.
+According to several campus newspapers and the 2015 documentary The Hunting Ground, students commonly joke that SAE stands for "Sexual Assault Expected" because of the many members who have been accused of sexual assault.

-In 2012, an incident of alleged sexual misconduct with a freshman girl with a member at Louisiana State University (LSU) occurred.
+In 2012, an incident of alleged sexual misconduct involving a member at Louisiana State University (LSU) with a freshman girl occurred.
 Also that same year, the LSU chapter was accused of severely beating pledges.
 The chapter was suspended until January 2015.

 In 2014, a rape allegedly took place at an SAE party at Loyola Marymount University.
 The national organization reacted by closing the chapter.

 In December 2014, Stanford University announced a two-year suspension of SAE housing due to reports of sexual harassment.
 After a second university investigation found that members had deterred a student from filing a Title IX concern and had intimidated and harassed another student believed to have filed a Title IX complaint, the chapter's housing was "indefinitely" revoked in May 2015.

 In January 2015, a victim was hospitalized following allegations of sexual assault at a party at a SAE Iowa State University party.
-The incident is under investigation by police and the chapter suspended the member suspected of the assault.
+The incident was investigated by police and the chapter suspended the member suspected of the assault.

 In March 2015, Johns Hopkins University suspended the local SAE chapter until Spring 2016 after an alleged sexual assault at one of their parties.

-The Yale University chapter was temporarily banned against use of the university email and bulletin board system as well as association of the fraternity name and the university following "inappropriate comments" made by SAE members.
+The Yale University chapter was temporarily banned from using the university email and bulletin board system as well as association of the fraternity name and the university following "inappropriate comments" made by SAE members.

 In February 2017, the SAE chapter at Northwestern University was suspended indefinitely after four women alleged they were given date rape drugs at an SAE party, and two stated they were later sexually assaulted.

-In August 2018, the SAE National Fraternity and the chapter at the University of California, Los Angeles were sued for negligence after a member of the ZBT Fraternity assaulted a woman at an SAE event.
-The lawsuit also encompassed the Zeta Beta Tau fraternity as well as UCLA.
+In August 2018, the SAE National Fraternity and the chapter at the University of California, Los Angeles were sued for negligence after a member of the Zeta Beta Tau (ZBT) Fraternity assaulted a woman at an SAE event.
+The lawsuit also encompassed the ZBT fraternity as well as UCLA.

 In August 2020, the SAE chapter at West Virginia University was suspended for sexual assault.